The aim of social documentary photography is to depict and highlight social grievances and problems. Photo: Thomas Klingberg

 - 6 What is the status of social documentary photography in Germany?

 - 7 The influence of social documentary photography on society

 - 8 Social documentary photography in Asia & Africa

 - 9 Criticism on social documentary photography

 - 10 Literature on the subject of social documentary photography

-Social documentary photography is a type of photography that deals with the recording and depiction of social issues and problems.
-It seeks to draw public attention to important social issues and problems and to contribute to change.
-Social documentary photography can be presented in different ways, for example as photo exhibitions, photo books or in print and online media.
+Social documentary photography is a photographic practice that is intensely concerned with capturing and depicting social issues and problems.
+Its main aim is to draw public attention to significant social issues and to contribute to social change.
+The presentation of social documentary photography can take various forms, such as photo exhibitions, photo books or publications in printed and online media.

-Social documentary photography is an important tool for educating and understanding social processes and can play an important role in influencing the public and policy makers.
-It can also help to expose and name social grievances and injustices and thus contribute to their elimination.
+This form of photography plays a crucial role in educating and understanding social processes and can have a significant impact on public opinion and policy makers.
+Furthermore, it can help to expose and name social grievances and injustices, thus contributing to their elimination.